aalm/bbs-fw_wiki/NEC-Motor-Control-Protocol.md

 The bbshd-fw firmware only replaces the firmware on the main STC microcontroller.
-The firmware for the additional NEC 79F9211 is thus untouched.
-This controller implements
+The firmware for the additional NEC 79F9211, which implements BLDC motor control
-BLDC motor control and exports a simplified interface for control.
+and exports a simplified interface for control, is thus untouched.

 # Serial Protocol